-This article will cover how to back up a Mac OS X machine onto a NAS share on a SIRIS or Datto NAS device.
+This article describes how to backup a Mac (Mac OS X, MacOS) computer to a NAS share hosted on a Datto SIRIS or Datto NAS.

 - A Datto SIRIS or Datto NAS